swatishree26/assignment-UP/README.md

 # Assignment-UP
-Web application which will lists menu for a given restaurant (Backend and Frontend)
+Web application which will lists menu for a given restaurant (Backend and Frontend).
+Frontend has only been implemented on the local machine.

 # Access via Internet (Backend only)
 * Sorted Items - http://swatishree.tech:5000/show/1